huwan/cleanthesis-cityu/README.md

 cleanthesis-cityu is added to the Overleaf Gallery.
 You can find it [here](https://www.overleaf.com/latex/templates/thesis-teamplate-city-university-of-hong-kong-with-cleanthesis/chjmxtmnqjmp).

+## Disclaimer

+Although this template is built to satisfy the requirements of CityU, it is not an official template. **Use this template at your own risk**.

 ## License

 [Clean Thesis](https://github.com/derric/cleanthesis) by Ricardo Langner is licensed under the LaTeX Project Public License (version 1.3).